Plan Your Visit

 - Kimmel Orchard & Vineyard - Kimmel Orchard is a popular destination for those seeking some of best orchard produce in the Missouri Valley.
 But it's much more than a produce market, Kimmel Orchard is a center for agricultural education and research, where visitors and families can enjoy a day in the country while learning how to care for the land through good stewardship.

-- Slattery Vintage Estates – Come on out for the best Nebraska wines and beers, creative cuisine including wood fired pizzas, and stay the night in our signature bungalows
+- Slattery Vintage Estates - Come on out for the best Nebraska wines and beers, creative cuisine including wood fired pizzas, and great entertainment

 - Wostrel Family's Union Orchard - Stop by their country store and sample fresh fruit and vegetables, many baked items including pies and turnovers, or a huge selection of country staples such as Apple Butter and Pumpkin Butter.
 Many unique jams and

-- Whiskey Run Creek Winery and Distillery – Whiskey Run Creek Vineyard and Winery is a company steeped in century old traditions.
+- Whiskey Run Creek Winery and Distillery - Whiskey Run Creek Winery and Distillery is a company steeped in century old traditions.
 Between the 100-year-old barn relocated to span the creek, to the turn-of-the-century all brick caves, Whiskey Run Creek is an engaging escape as well as a provider of wines, libations and gifts.
 Come experience our uniqueness.
 Take a tour and sip while watching the peaceful creek flow underneath.
-Schedule your special event or discover how much your friends, family, and work associates enjoy receiving the truly thoughtful gift of wine from Whiskey Run Creek.
-New Fall of 2019, now serving distilled spirits!

-- Warehouse Antiques@ 609 – In every collector there is a dealer waiting to be born!
-Nothing could be truer for Kim & I. After collecting for years we went on to deal in malls in Lincoln, Walnut & Percival.
-We finally took the plunge and opened our dream shop on Central Avenue in Nebraska City, Nebraska.
+- Warehouse Antiques@ 609 - In every collector there is a dealer waiting to be born!
+Nothing could be truer for Kim & Dan.
 We have pursued our desire for quality, rarity, and customer service.
-We’d like to you come in and be the judge!
+We'd like to you come in and be the judge!